ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The term "Subject" provides an identifier of the Issuer's choosing to refer to a given Artifact, and ensures that all associated Statements can be attributed to the identifier chosen by the Issuer.

-In simpler language, a SCITT Statement could be some vendor-specific software bill of materials (SBOM), results from a model checker, static analyzer, or RATS Evidence about the authenticity of an SBOM creation process, where the Issuer identifies themselves using the `iss` Claim, and the specific software that was analyzed as the subject using the `sub` Claim.
+In simpler language, a SCITT Statement could be some vendor-specific software bill of materials (SBOM), results from a model checker, static analyzer, or RATS Evidence about the authenticity of an SBOM creation process, where the Issuer identifies themselves using the `iss` Claim, and the specific software that was analyzed as the Subject using the `sub` Claim.

 In {{RFC7523}}, the Authorization Server (AS) verifies Private Key JWT client authentication requests, and issues access tokens to clients configured to use "urn:ietf:params:oauth:client-assertion-type:jwt-bearer".
 This means the AS initially acts as a "verifier", and then later as an "Issuer".
 This mirrors how Signed Statements are verified before Receipts are issued by a Transparency Service.